aws-samples/aws-cdk-intro-workshop/workshop/content/english/20-typescript/70-advanced-topics/300-private-construct-hub/1000-create-construct-hub.md

 ### Create ConstructHub Stack

 The first step is to create an instance of ConstructHub in our AWS Account.
 By default, ConstructHub has a single package source configured – the public npmjs.com registry.
-Self-hosted instances typically should list packages from alternate sources, either in addition to packages from npmjs.com.
 In addition to packages from nmpjs.com, ConstructHub supports CodeArtifact repositories as well as custom package source implementations.
 In our case, we will create a CodeArtifact domain and a repository to add as a package source to our Private ConstructHub.

 Currently, the ConstructHub web interface does not restrict access to specific users.
 Therefore, in order to make our ConstructHub "Private",  we will use AWS Web Application Firewall (WAF) to create a web access control list (web ACL) with a rule allowing requests based on specific IPs.